 A company can sue another company for trademark infringement, no matter if they registered the trademark or not.
 They just need to show that there was an earlier date when the trademark was first used and that some type of damages has been suffered due to this infringement.

 A company can get legal rights for a trademark by using it to identify the goods, brands, and services in a public marketplace.
 This is true even if they don't register the trademark.
 The biggest claim to legal rights in a certain trademark goes to the company that originally uses the trademark on their services or goods in commerce.

 The trademark's first user is figured out by the proof of date when it was first used, the service or goods at issue, the mark's distinctiveness, whether it was formally registered, and where the geographical use is.
 A business that wants to start using a certain mark needs to perform a detailed search to see if the trademark they're proposing would infringe on others that are already being used.

 First Use of a Trademark

-A company can register their trademark in the state where business is done with the state trademark registry or file it with the United States Patent and Trademark Office.
-Another option is a company can show their claim on the trademark just by using it in the marketplace.
+A company can register its trademark in the state where the business is done with the state trademark registry or file it with the United States Patent and Trademark Office.
+Another option is a company can show its claim on the trademark just by using it in the marketplace.
 Companies are entitled to common law rights just by using the trademark publicly.
 Official registration of the trademark with a federal or state repository isn't required, but this does create a public record that documents the date of first use when the business used the trademark.